signalfx/csa-releases/README.md

 # csa-releases

-This repository hosts releases of Cisco Secure Application
+This repository hosts binary [releases](./releases) of the Cisco Secure Application.

+Source code is not provided at this time.